Victorian literature: Poetry

 Robert Browning (1812–1889) and Alfred Tennyson (1809–1892) were notable poets in Victorian England.
 Thomas Hardy wrote poetry throughout his life, but did not publish a collection until 1898.
 The poetry of Gerard Manley Hopkins (1844–1889) was published posthumously in 1918.
 Algernon Charles Swinburne (1837–1909) is also considered an important literary figure of the period, especially his poems and critical writings.
 Early poetry of W. B. Yeats was also published in Victoria's reign.
-It was not until the last decades of the 19th century that any significant theatrical works were produced, beginning with Gilbert and Sullivan's comic operas of the 1870s, George Bernard Shaw's (1856–1950) plays of the 1890s, and Oscar Wilde's (1854–1900) The Importance of Being Earnest.

 Elizabeth Barrett Browning and Robert Browning became acquainted first by reading each other's poetry and both produced poems inspired by their relationship.
 Both Matthew Arnold and Gerard Manley Hopkins wrote poems that sit somewhere in between the exultation of nature of the Romantic poetry and the Georgian poetry of the early 20th century.
 However, Hopkins's poetry was not published until 1918.
 Arnold's works anticipate some of the themes of these later poets, while Hopkins drew inspiration from verse forms of Old English poetry such as Beowulf.

 The reclaiming of the past was a major part of Victorian literature with an interest in both classical literature and also medieval literature of England.
 This movement can be traced back to Letitia Elizabeth Landon and her poetry collections.
-Victorians loved chivalrous stories of knights of old; they hoped to regain some of that courtly behavior for readers at home and in the wider empire.
+Victorians loved chivalrous stories of knights of old; they hoped to regain some of that courtly behaviour for readers at home and in the wider empire.
 The best example of this is Alfred Tennyson's Idylls of the King, which blended the stories of King Arthur, particularly those by Thomas Malory, with contemporary concerns and ideas.
 The Pre-Raphaelite Brotherhood also drew on myth and folklore for their art, with Dante Gabriel Rossetti contemporaneously regarded as the chief poet amongst them, although his sister Christina is now held by scholars to be a stronger poet.
+Another poet, now regarded as of importance, who looked more to the future and dealt with the social and political issues relating to women's place in society was Augusta Webster.